Cedar Ridge vs Round Rock High School: B vs A in the Same District

 Why Round Rock ISD Buyers Keep Comparing These Two High Schools

-Round Rock High School scored a 95 out of 100, earning an A on the 2025 TEA accountability report.
-Cedar Ridge High School posted an 87 and earned a B. Both are large, well established high schools in Round Rock ISD, both offer extensive AP and extracurricular programs, and they sit just 3.6 miles apart.
-The 8 point TEA gap is real, but the $177,000 difference in median home prices ($592,000 for Round Rock High vs $415,000 for Cedar Ridge) is what makes this comparison actually matter for buyers.
+Round Rock High School earned an A on the 2024-25 TEA accountability report.
+Cedar Ridge High School earned a B ([Texas Tribune Schools Explorer](https://schools.texastribune.org/districts/round-rock-isd/round-rock-high-school/grade/)).
+Both are large, well established high schools in Round Rock ISD, both offer extensive AP and extracurricular programs.
+The TEA letter-grade gap is real, but the roughly $111,000 difference in median home prices ($530,000 for Round Rock High vs $419,000 for Cedar Ridge based on trailing 12-month VOW MLS sales) is what makes this comparison actually matter for buyers.

 Cedar Ridge vs Round Rock: Quick Comparison